zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 These tips are for everyone that needs to work with HashiCorp Vault, whether it be as a developer, or as an administrator (you may still learn something).
-If you aren't a user, maybe simply bookmark this post, it may come in handy in the future.
+If you don't use Vault, maybe simply bookmark this post, it may come in handy in the future.

 TL;DR: